 When you’re planning meals for breakfast do you every think about your gut health?
 What about for other meals, is gut health on your radar?
 If you struggle with your meal planning then it might be a good idea to check out something like this EcoPhage to help you achieve a healthier gut.
 However, you should keep on reading to find out some very simple food tips and tricks.

 This month’s recipe redux theme is gut-healthy meals.
-While I in no way claim to be an registered dietitian (RD), I do my best to make healthy and balanced meals a part of my daily routine.
+I know that some of you are aware of how important it is to have a healthy gut, some even take chanca piedra supplements to support your gut healing.
+But not enough people take their guts health into account.
+While I in no way claim to be a registered dietitian (RD), I do my best to make healthy and balanced meals a part of my daily routine.
 I love learning more from reading good research and from some of my favorite RD/bloggers – Bucket List Tummy, Nutrition Stripped, The Real Food RDs.

 Throughout my own health journey in the past couple of years I have tried to incorporate more fermented foods such as sauerkraut, kimchi, and kombucha.
 I have also been trying to keep inflammatory foods to a minimum (gluten, dairy) and focus on foods that are indirectly supportive of gut health, aka foods that help to restore the lining of your gut such as wild salmon.